strainer/Fdrandom.js/readme.md

 Antisorting
 -----------

-In as much as sorting implies moving the most similar items together into a simple incremental pattern, "antisorting" could mean the opposite - moving items out of a simple pattern while ensuring the most similar items are *not* placed close to each other.
+While sorting entails moving the most similar items together into a simple incremental pattern, "antisorting" could mean the opposite - to arrange the most similar items to *not* be placed close to each other.

 Functions `antisort` and `aindex` are designed for this:
 * `antisort(inarray, ..opts)` quasi-randomly shuffles arrays out of order.
 * `aindex(array or length, ..opts)` returns an 'antisorted index' for accessing arrays out of order.

-The functions can re-arrange by elements input indices (which works on any ordered arrays of the same length), or by elements numeric values such as song quality ratings, ages or sizes (which works on the particular distribution of those values).
+The functions can re-arrange by elements input indices (which works on any pre-ordered arrays of the same length), or by elements numeric values such as song quality ratings, ages or sizes (which works on the particular distribution of those values).
 The output is quite randomly shuffled or indexed **except** items of similar value (or source position) are not placed next to each other.
-The algorithm used is basically a random shuffle followed by dithered checking and swapping values until all are clear.
+The algorithm used is basically a random shuffle followed by dithered checking and swapping values until all are separated.

 File `antisort.md` contains more notes on antisorting.

 Version History
 ---------------
+* 3.0.0 - Add new quasi-random and game distributions and retire some.
+Faster gnorm.
+* 2.8.0 - object seeding tweaked
 * 2.7.0 - added 'R' fill patterns of Martin Roberts.
 From [Article](http://http://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/)
 * 2.6.0 - added cauchy and gcauchy functions, and 'within' helper
 * 2.5.0 - tweaked zrange to have drifting average